inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

     - ~~bulk_density: assumption constant over time; from "pfh" ("horizon_bulk_dens_measure", "horizon_bulk_dens_est"); "sw_swc" ("bulk_density");~~ pedotransfer functions/machine learning
     - ~~organic_carbon_total: from "pfh" ("horizon_c_organic_total")~~
     - ~~coarse_fragment_vol: assumption constant over time; from "pfh" ("horizon_coarse_weight", "code_horizon_coarse_vol");~~ machine learning?
+    - considerable uncertainty in code_horizon_coarse_vol (in “pfh”) → first priority: coarse fragment fractions from other survey year?
     - ~~effective_soil_depth: assumption constant over time; from maximum "layer_limit_inferior" + machine learning?
 Or assumption: always deeper than 100 cm if we know it is deeper than 80 cm?
 This was manually harmonised by Nathalie (data form "./data/additional_data/SO_PRF_ADDS.csv")~~
-    - profiles with data until 20 cm or 40 cm: monte carlo machine learning prediction of carbon density at a depth of 100 cm (assessing confidence interval)
+    - profiles with data until 20 cm or 40 cm: (i) assume carbon density in subsoil does not change with time; or (ii) monte carlo machine learning prediction of carbon density at a depth of 100 cm (assessing confidence interval)
+    - "pfh" survey forms gap filling for C stocks: add bulk densities forest floor from "som" after linking forest floor layers across "pfh" and "som" (same survey, i.e. maximum difference in survey years of 3 years)
-* Check whether vertical shifting of layer limits is needed, e.g. negative for forest floor layers (e.g. Estonia, where top of forest floor was designated as the 0-cm line).
-Rule for organic H layers:
+* ~~Check whether vertical shifting of layer limits is needed, e.g. negative for forest floor layers (e.g. Estonia, where top of forest floor was designated as the 0-cm line).
+Rule for organic H layers:~~
-  + if code_layer is H and no layer limits, the layer should be in the forest floor.
-Change layer_type to forest_floor.
+  + ~~if code_layer is H and no layer limits, the layer should be in the forest floor.
+Change layer_type to forest_floor.~~
-  + if organic H layers are < 40 cm thick in total (and below any forest floor or above any mineral soil), this layer(s) should be considered as the forest floor.
-Change layer_type to forest_floor.
+  + ~~if organic H layers are < 40 cm thick in total (and below any forest floor or above any mineral soil), this layer(s) should be considered as the forest floor.
+Change layer_type to forest_floor.~~
-  + if organic H layers are >= 40 cm thick in total, they can be considered as actual peat layers.
-  The null line should be between the forest floor (including those H layers just added; negative layer limits) and the peat/mineral layers (positive layer limits).
-Move null line in accordance if necessary (by shifting the layers up or down and changing their layer limits).
+  + ~~if organic H layers are >= 40 cm thick in total, they can be considered as actual peat layers.~~ ~~The null line should be between the forest floor (including those H layers just added; negative layer limits) and the peat/mineral layers (positive layer limits).
+Move null line in accordance if necessary (by shifting the layers up or down and changing their layer limits).~~
 * Check “other_obs” columns properly
 * ~~Harmonise plot_id’s and coordinates (e.g. Poland, UK)~~ (Note: completed)
 * Was there a systematic coordinate issue in the Pyrennees in Spain?